-I was on the Eduardo VI boat, travelling from Yurimaguas to Iquitos in northern Peru, accompanied by three recently graduated American girls; Hannah, Julia and Mikayla.
-I met them in Tarapoto, a small town 2 hours drive from Yurimaguas, and we decided to do the boat journet together.
-Located on the banks of the mighty Amazon, and surrounded by an impenetrable wall of rainforest, Iquitos is the largest continental city on the planet without a road connecting it to the outside world.
+I was travelling on a riverboat from Yurimaguas to Iquitos in northern Peru, accompanied by three recently graduated American girls; Hannah, Julia and Mikayla.
+I had met them the day before in Tarapoto, a small town 2 hours drive from Yurimaguas, and we decided to do the boat journey together.

-Travellers tend to stereotype each other; heavy drinking Brits, the Israelis travelling in packs, the out-doorsy Scandinavians.
-And the loud, somewhat ignorant Americans.
-But during those few days, as we lazed in our hammocks and watched the rainforest, dotted with small villages parade past us, my travel companions changed my perceptions about Americans.
-Most of the locals resided on the lower deck of our vessel, which meant we had the upper deck to ourselves.
-Still, the girls made an effort to converse with the locals – two of them had lived in Latin American countries and thus were proficient in Spanish – They were passionate about women’s rights in developing countries, and well aware of global issues.
+On the boat, most of the locals resided on the lower deck, which meant we had the upper deck to ourselves.
+But some occasionally came up for a chat or to play cards.
+The girls –two of whom spoke Spanish– made an effort to converse with them and that delighted the Peruvians to no end.
+The were passionate about women’s rights in developing countries and well aware of global issues.
 I found it fascinating that I should have some of my most intriguing conversations during one of the most isolated legs of my trip.

-Insider Tips: The boat ticket includes three meals a day, consisting mostly of rice, stews, oat-meal broth and bread are included on your ticket.
+Insider Tips: The boat ticket includes three meals a day, consisting mostly of rice, cassava, oatmeal broth and bread.
+Don’t forget to bring the following:

 - Drinking water (7 litres was enough for me)